hyunchiya/ipfinder/README.md

 - Default thread count (30) works well for most use cases
 - Increase thread count (`-t`) for faster scanning of large lists
 - Decrease thread count for unreliable network connections
-- Each source query includes a 1-3 second delay to avoid rate limiting
+- Each source query includes a 100-300ms delay to avoid rate limiting
 - HTTP client timeout is set to 120 seconds

 ## Limitations